MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-getting-started.md

 The primary advantage 64-bit architectures bring to R is an increase in the amount of memory available to a given R process.
 The first benefit of that increase is an increase in the size of data objects you can create.
 For example, on most 32-bit versions of R, the largest data object you can create is roughly 3GB; attempts to create 4GB objects result in errors with the message “cannot allocate vector of length *xxxx*.”
 On 64-bit versions of R, you can generally create larger data objects.
 From R 3.0.0 onward, the old limitation of \(2^{31} - 1\) elements in a vector (about 2 billion elements) has been removed (except for character vectors).

-The functions *memory.size* and *memory.limit* help you manage the memory used by Windows versions of R. In 64-bit Microsoft R Services, R sets the memory limit by default to the amount of physical RAM minus half a gigabyte, so that, for example, on a machine with 8GB of RAM, the default memory limit is 7.5GB:
+The functions *memory.size* and *memory.limit* help you manage the memory used by Windows versions of R. In 64-bit Microsoft R Server and R Client, R sets the memory limit by default to the amount of physical RAM minus half a gigabyte, so that, for example, on a machine with 8GB of RAM, the default memory limit is 7.5GB:

 	memory.limit()